siondawson/Milestone-Project-1-Sion-Dawson/README.md

     * All favicon files moved to their own folder within assets.
     * Filepath changed to relative.
     * Issue resolved.
+6. On running the website through [Wave](https://wave.webaim.org/) one remaining color contrast issue was detected.
+The heading over the background video on the home page.
+Moving background meant some white on white.
+As background is moving the heading is readable over enough of the video to ignore this warning.

 # Deployment
 This project was created using the code institute template.